What is Compressed Air?

 Many industries use compressed air, so much so that it is often referred to as the fourth utility.

 Once air is compressed using local ambient air sources, it is immediately usable and can be stored or transported.
-Air tanks can store compressed air on site for later use.
+Air tanks, also known as air receivers, store compressed air on-site for later use.
 Compressed air is transportable in pressurised canisters and distributable between work sites.

-Compressed air can be produced on site or by a third-party supplier.
-Producing on site offers considerable long-term cost savings, plus pressure levels and other factors are more configurable.
+Compressed air can be produced on-site or by a third-party supplier.
+Producing compressed air on-site offers considerable long-term cost savings, plus pressure levels and other factors are more configurable.

 Definition of Compressed Air

 Air compressors work through the intake of atmospheric air.
-Different forms of mechanical compression are applied to compress the air into a smaller volume.
+Different mechanical methods are used to compress the air into a smaller volume.
 When air is forced to occupy a smaller space, this creates air compression above normal atmospheric pressure levels.
+This process increases the air pressure and stores potential energy that can be used to power tools and equipment.

-As stored potential energy, pressurised air can be fed through a network of air ducts or directly into air-fed machinery.
+As stored potential energy, pressurised air can be fed through a network of air ducts or directly into air-fed machinery, delivering compressed air exactly where it is needed.

 How is Compressed Air Generated?

-Compressors generate compressed air by applying pressure to it.
+Compressors generate compressed air by increasing the air’s pressure and reducing its volume.
 This process involves taking in non-pressurised air, filtering it, and then channelling it into an internal pressurisation chamber.
 The air is then mechanically reduced in volume.
+Air compressors convert electrical or mechanical power into potential energy stored in pressurised air.

 When forcing air to occupy a smaller area, it becomes pressurised.
 All compressors achieve this objective in different ways.
 Below, we run through some of the different types of air compressors available.

-Reciprocating Compressors – these compressors use pistons, moved by a rotating crankshaft, to create a reciprocating system to compress air.
-They work well but often create more wear and tear.
+Reciprocating Compressors – These compressors use pistons, moved by a rotating crankshaft, to create a reciprocating system to compress air.
+They are reliable but tend to create more wear and tear over time.

-Rotary Screw Compressors – these compress air by rotating two large screw-shaped parts inside the compression chamber.
+Rotary Screw Compressors – These compress air by rotating two large screw-shaped parts inside the compression chamber.
 These create less wear and tear compared to reciprocating compressors.
 Industrial operators often use rotary screw compressors.
+They are ideal for continuous use in demanding industrial applications.

 Applications of Compressed Air

-Some are utilised in industrial settings, while others are used commercially.
+Some applications are industrial, while others are commercial or domestic.
 Some have more specific applications for small businesses or personal projects.

 Industrial Uses